gatsbyjs/gatsby/docs/blog/2017-12-07-taking-gatsby-for-a-spin/index.md

 date: 2017-12-06
 author: "Arden de Raaij"
 image: "great-gatsby.jpg"
 excerpt: "A static site generator based on React, does that even make sense?
-GatsbyJS tries to answer this question with a hypermodern, feature-packed, *jamstacked* development tool that you can try out right now!"
+Gatsby tries to answer this question with a hypermodern, feature-packed, *jamstacked* development tool that you can try out right now!"
 tags: ["performance", "pwa", "react", "graphql", "netlify"]
 ---

 A static site generator based on React, does that even make sense?
-[GatsbyJS](/) tries to answer this question with a hypermodern, feature-packed, _jamstacked_ development tool that you can try out right now!
+[Gatsby](/) tries to answer this question with a hypermodern, feature-packed, _jamstacked_ development tool that you can try out right now!
 In this post I'll give you a quick introduction and an overview of my own thoughts on Gatsby.

 ## Introducing: Gatsby